kiranya25/RealTimeChatApp/README.md

 Use Case: A text editor that can add various functionalities (e.g., spell check, grammar check, and auto-completion) to a basic text editor.

 compile and run:
-cd src
+1.cd src
-javac com/example/*.java
+2.javac com/example/*.java
-java com.example.Main
+3.java com.example.Main